 Trying a skin-lightening procedure is a major decision.
-It can be expensive, time-consuming, and the results can't be guaranteed.
+It can be expensive, time-consuming, and the results cannot be guaranteed.

-If you're thinking of going ahead, be absolutely sure about your reasons for wanting to try it and don’t rush into it.
+If you're thinking of going ahead, be absolutely sure about your reasons for wanting to try it and do not rush into it.

-It's a good idea to discuss your plans with your GP first.
-They might want to chat about your reasons for wanting to lighten your skin, and there might be a medical reason why the procedure isn't appropriate for you.
+It's a good idea to discuss your plans with a GP first.
+They might talk to you about your reasons for wanting to lighten your skin, and there might be a medical reason why the procedure is not appropriate for you.

 Skin-lightening techniques can result in serious side effects and complications.
-People with darker skin tones are particularly at risk of these problems.
+People with dark skin tones are particularly at risk of these problems.

 Powerful skin-lightening creams are available on prescription from a doctor.
-These usually contain one or both of the following medications:
+These usually contain one or both of the following medicines:

 Make sure you check the ingredients of any product before you buy it.
-Avoid it if hydroquinone, corticosteroids or mercury are listed in the ingredients, or if it doesn't come with a list of ingredients.
+Avoid it if hydroquinone, corticosteroids or mercury are listed in the ingredients, or if the product does not list the ingredients.

-Many alternative skin-lightening products containing natural ingredients are available online and in shops without prescription.
+Many skin-lightening creams containing natural ingredients are also available.
 These are legal and unlikely to be harmful, but there's no guarantee they work.

 Your doctor will advise you how to use your skin-lightening cream.

-- use it sparingly once or twice a day on the darkened area of skin only
+- use the minimum amount, once or twice a day, on the darkened area of skin only

 - avoid getting the cream on the surrounding skin or in your eyes, mouth and nose